dotnet/aspnetcore/docs/BuildErrors.md

 ## Error: Generated code is not up to date in eng/ProjectReferences.props.

-After adding or moving project you need to update the two `DotNetProjects Include` lists in `eng/Build.props`
+After some project additions or moves, you may need to update the two `DotNetProjects Include` lists in `eng/Build.props`

 ## Warning: Requested Microsoft.AspNetCore.App v&hellip; does not exist